Ale-Neri-137/PoCN_project/README.md

 The repo contains the code, processed data and report for two selected tasks:

 - **Voter model (#28)**
-  Theoretical and numerical study of the classical voter model and the noisy voter model on various network topologies to explore ordering, consensus time and finite-size effects.
+  Simulation of the classical voter model and the noisy voter model on various network topologies to explore ordering and finite-size effects.
   **Score:** 0.5

 - **European transportation networks I (#45)**